 Best artists, the most expensive TV ads, top athletes – yes, Super Bowl 2019 is just a few weeks away.

-To help you out with setting up a profitable campaign for this year’s Super Bowl, our Analytics department has analyzed more than 120 campaigns, launched for Super Bowl 2018 (during January – February 2018).
+To help you out with setting up a profitable campaign for this year’s Super Bowl, our Analytics department has analyzed more than 120 campaigns, launched for Super Bowl 2018 (from January – February 2018).

 Below you can find a comprehensive statistic, related to Super Bowl campaigns.

 Clearly, stats by themselves don’t always reflect the best practices.
 That’s why we asked our Sales Team Lead, Andrey Veselov, to comment on the stats and help find winning combinations of creatives and settings for affiliate marketers and advertisers to use, while they are preparing their SB campaign materials.

 To begin with, we looked at GEOs our advertisers and affiliates targeted for their SB campaigns.

 Although the leading GEOs were easy to predict, some locations came as a surprise.
 We sorted all GEOs into 3 groups, with the first group showing the highest financial results and top CTR.

 The second group had average results, compared to the leaders, and the third one featured GEOs with the lowest engagement.

 The U.S. was an absolute leader in terms of profit and conversion rate, which is expected because the major chunk of the audience watching American football competitions resides in the United States.